filecoin-saturn/explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Before starting, make sure you have Git and NodeJS installed.
-We're using [asdf](https://asdf-vm.com/guide/introduction.html) to manage `node` verisons, it is recommended but not necessary.
+We're using [asdf](https://asdf-vm.com/guide/introduction.html) to manage `node` versions, it is recommended but not necessary.

 First, clone & setup the repository: